chrismeono1022/sf_neighborhoods/README.md

 I used the [Google Maps Javascript API](https://developers.google.com/maps/documentation/javascript/tutorial) for the base map and added the GeoJSON file as a [data layer](https://developers.google.com/maps/documentation/javascript/datalayer), which draws the neighborhood Polygons based on the coordinates from the file.

 I then used the Mouseover map listener to expose the neighborhood name when you hover over it.

+I'm currently working on a feature to enable the user to type in their address and let them know what neighborhood they live in.
+More to come soon.